 You can observe the Project Level Connection Manager from the screenshot above.

-If you configure Package Level Connection Managers, the connection will be available to that particular package.
+If you configure SSIS Package Level Connection Manager, the connection will be available to that particular package.
 You can’t access it outside the package.

-TIP: If you need that connection in one package and don’t use it in another package, then there is no point in creating Project Level Connection Managers.
+TIP: If you need that connection in one package and don’t use it in another, there is no point in creating Project Level Connection Managers.
 So, go for Package Level Connection Manager.

 Right-click on the Connection Managers pane at the bottom of the package designer.
 It will pop up in the context menu to select the connection manager.